Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Certain essential oils, such as eucalyptus, peppermint, and tea tree, can pose risks to children or be toxic to pets.

-Experts advise against exposure to EO in general by infants and toddlers.
-They also suggest extra caution with pregnant and breastfeeding mothers, elderly adults, and people dealing with chronic or serious illness.
+Experts advise against infants essential oil exposure.
+They also suggest extra caution with childrenpregnant and breastfeeding mothers, elderly adults, and people dealing with chronic or serious illness.

 Risks to these groups aren't limited to direct use.
-Harm can also come from them inhaling diffused droplets in the air or through secondary exposure—such as pets or young children absorbing oils from your skin after application.
+Harm can also come from them inhaling diffused droplets in the air or through secondary exposure—such as pets or young children absorbing oils applied to your skin when they come in physical contact with you.

 4. Avoid Getting Too Much of a Good Thing